Skip to content

 • Your monthly Claude / GPT bill is over $50/month and you want to optimise

-Don’t move your default model to DeepSeek if:
+Do not move your default model to DeepSeek if:

-• You have policy reasons to avoid Chinese-hosted services
+• You have policy reasons to avoid Chinese-hosted services and no budget for self-hosting

 For the broader coding-model landscape, see our Claude vs GPT vs Gemini comparison and our Claude 3.7 Sonnet benchmark piece.